Clover POS Review: User-friendly Square Alternative

 While not the best in class, Clover’s business management tools are robust enough to handle fast-growing businesses, particularly restaurants.
 You can track ingredients, items, and variants, manage employee access and shift schedules, create and track invoices, and generate detailed reports.

 However, Clover does not have built-in vendor management tools.
-Also, most of the advanced features are gated in its higher subscription plan.
-And, while this is still within a competitive price range ($14.95–$74.95), adding more third-party integration fees can quickly increase your monthly cost.
+Also, most of the advanced features are gated in its higher subscription plans.
+And, while these are still within competitive price ranges ($14.95–$74.95 for software), adding more third-party integration fees can quickly increase your monthly cost.

-Clover’s inventory management feature includes bulk editing, stock tracking, enhanced filtering, multi-location stock transfers, and itemized order creation for special work orders.
+The Clover inventory system includes bulk editing, stock tracking, enhanced filtering, multi-location stock transfers, and itemized order creation for special work orders.
 It also automatically adjusts stock levels when processing returns and exchanges.
 For restaurants, Clover supports color-coded categories, marking “sold out” by item, and item modifiers and labels.

 However, one black mark on Clover is that it does not hold images for items like so many POS software.
 This is a much-requested feature by Clover customers.

-Clover offers third-party integrations with a number of inventory management apps such as Thrive’s Shopventory, although it comes with a hefty price tag ($99/month).
+Clover offers third-party integrations with a number of inventory management apps such as Thrive’s Shopventory, although it comes with a hefty price tag ($99 per month after a 30-day free trial).
+(Source: Clover)

-Encourage clients to settle their invoices faster by adding a pay now button on your invoice.
+Encourage clients to settle their invoices faster by adding a “pay now” button on your invoice.
+(Source: Clover)

 Clover allows you to have unlimited employees on a single console and set permissions to limit access to what each worker needs for their job.
 It also links with apps—some free and some for an extra charge—to help you manage employees.

-Clover offers the free app, Time Clock by Homebase.
-However, with a paid Homebase account (which starts at $20/month), you can also manage performance, get health and safety screening, job costing, and even dedicated HR advisers.
+Clover offers the free app Time Clock by Homebase.
+With a paid Homebase account (which starts at $24.95 per month), you can manage performance, get health and safety screening, job costing, and even dedicated HR advisers.
 Homebase is one of our recommended free employee scheduling apps.

 Clover’s cloud-based reporting dashboard can be accessed on any desktop or a mobile device.
 The dashboard features a quick summary of overall business performance including end-of-day reports and inventory analysis.
 Most Clover reports are available only for paid plans.
 This includes real-time sales tracking, inventory movement, employee performance, and tax reporting tools.
 You can also build customized reports to match your growth goals.

 One advantage of the Clover system is that it comes with all the tools you need, and as you grow, you can add features from its list of apps.
-You can also get support in setting up your business, including a concierge-level setup.
+When setting up your business, you can also get 24/7 customer support by phone or email, as well as concierge-level setup if you want this.

-Two things detract from its ease of use: one, the lack of images, which can make finding an item faster, and two, the lack of low-inventory alerts, which means you need to keep track of when to reorder items.
+Two things detract from Clover’s ease of use: one, the lack of images, which can make it more difficult to find specific items; and two, the lack of low-inventory alerts, which means you need to keep track of when to reorder items.

 Overall, we find Clover a solid POS with sophisticated features to run a busy retail or restaurant business.
 Subscription plans advertised on its website are within reason and user feedback of the system is generally positive.